 If an employer cancels a period of leave and the employee cannot go on a booked holiday and suffers financial loss, the employee may say that the cancellation is a breach of the implied duty of mutual trust and confidence entitling them to leave and claim constructive unfair dismissal.
 Cancelling booked period of annual leave should only be contemplated to meet business needs and the employee could be offered compensation for any inconvenience and loss.
 Cancelling pre-booked holiday at short notice will have serious employer/employee relationship implications which is why agreement is preferable.

-Employers can discourage them from travelling abroad especially to amber and red destinations by pointing out that any self-isolate/quarantine on their return, they will not be paid.
+Employers can discourage them from travelling abroad especially to red destinations by pointing out that any self-isolate/quarantine on their return, they will not be paid.

 If the employee has already booked a holiday, perhaps based on leave which was approved before the current country categorisation and travel restrictions were known, then the employer is causing financial loss to the employee.
 The safest course of action is to allow the employee to take their holiday but try and find work they can do at home upon return during the quarantine period, even if this is a special project.

 Employers imposing future temporary travel restrictions